kifil/GlitchGarden/README.md

 ![Glitch Garden screenshot](Screenshot.png)

+## Play the game on Itch.io! https://kifil.itch.io/glitch-garden

-##### A tower defense game where you defend your home base from an endless army of strange beasts.
+A tower defense game where you defend your home base from an endless army of strange beasts.

 Features:
 * 3 levels of heart pounding action